CLIMADA-project/climada_python/doc/guide/install_cluster.rst

 Please execute the instructions of the following text boxes in a Terminal.
 For ETH WCR group members, there are two directories that can be used for the installation:

-1. "Home": /cluster/home/USERNAME/
+1. "Work": /cluster/work/climate/USERNAME

-2. "Work": /cluster/work/climate/USERNAME
+2. "Home": /cluster/home/USERNAME/

 The advantage of using "Home" is that it is the location with the fastest access for the use of python and CLIMADA.
 The disadvantage of "Home" is the limited quota of 20 GB and 100'000 files, since both miniconda and CLIMADA come with many single files.
-If you don't have many other files stored in "Home", (1) is the recommended option.
-Otherwise go for (2).
+Therefore, (1) is the recommended option.

 For all steps listed below, first enter the Cluster via SSH.

 On the server, go to either your "Home" or your "Work" environment.
-In the following we will go for option (2) and install everything in the "Work" path.
+In the following we will go for option 1 and install everything in the "Work" path.
 If you are using a different server or option, please customise the paths in each step::

     cd /cluster/work/climate/USERNAME